 For those who find God through contemplative and meditative practice, the reward is the awareness of being united in the presence of God no longer held hostage by our past history or unknown futures.
 Spiritual fulfillment is found in the discovery that when we turn loose of our past and no longer are worried about our future, there is nothing that compares to living in the presence of “The Resurrected Christ” in the here and now.

 What we do and what action we take in life comes out of an understanding that at any given moment we can be still and know that God is eternally present and walks hand in hand with us.
-This very moment may not feel unique to you but the present moment is the only real time there is in our life.
-When we are mindful of the presence of God, it will always be the best moment of your life because you are aware of His presence and you have everything you need to make it.
+This very moment may not feel unique to you but the present moment is the only real-time there is in our life.
+When we are mindful of the presence of God, it will always be the best moment of our life because we are aware of His presence and you have everything you need to make it.

 It is a sign of spiritual maturity to accept the present moment as God’s will to what is happening to us.
 When we learn to live in the moment, we are no longer isolated, alone and separated from God, and the acceptance of that truth produces eternal blessing and hope in our lives.

 Image via Pixabay